jordanbchilds/analysis2Dmito/README.md

 prec_var = apply(precisions, 1, var)
 ```

-Before constructing the rest of the prior beliefs, let us inspect the prior beliefs for the slope, 'm'.
-Is is defined by two parameters; `mu_m` and `tau_m`, both unknown with a normal and gamma prior distribution placed on them respectively.
+Before constructing the rest of the prior beliefs, let us inspect the prior beliefs for the control sample slope, `m`.
+Our beliefs about `m` are defined by two parameters; `mu_m` and `tau_m`, both unknown with a normal and gamma prior distribution placed on them respectively.
 The expected value of `mu_m` can be set to the mean of the frequentist estimates of the slope and its precision chosen by us.
-Similarly, the expected value of `tau_m` can be chosen by the precision of the frequentist estimates of the slope by setting this to the mode of the prior distribution and its variance chosen by us.
+Similarly, the expected value of `tau_m` can be chosen based on the precision of the frequentist estimates of the slope by setting this to the mode of the prior distribution and its variance chosen by us.
 For a specified channel, `chan`, the snippet below plots the prior densities for `mu_m`, `tau_m` and `m`.
 The prior density for `m` is found by repeatedly sampling a value of `mu_m` and `tau_m` from their prior distributions and then sampling a value of `m` from its distribution, using the sampled `mu_m` and `tau_m` as its expectation and precision.
 By sampling `m` this way we can account for the uncertainty in its governing parameters.
 The resulting densities are seen in the below figure.

 ```{r echo=TRUE}
 chan = "MTCO1"